Best Places to See Fall Colors in Central Oregon

 4. Paulina Lake & East Lake – Newberry National Volcanic Monument

 In the fall, the drive up to Paulina Lake is lined with glowing aspens and golden grasses.
 The lakes themselves are ringed with color, and the cooler temps mean fewer crowds.
+You may just have the lakes all to yourself, another reason it's one of the best places to see fall colors in Central Oregon.

 When to Go: Late September to early October.

 Pro Tip: Stop at Paulina Falls on your way up for a stunning autumn waterfall view.
-This can be an easy 1/2 mile walk or you can make the day of it and start at 10- mile snow-park.
+This can be an easy 1/2 mile walk or you can make the day of it and start at 10-mile snow-park.

 5. Sisters & McKenzie Pass